s0rg/decompose/README.md

 # features

-- produces detailed system decription with ports
+- produces detailed system description with ports
 - fast, it scans ~400 containers in around 5 seconds
 - more than 95% test-coverage